-As soon as it became possible in 2018 for tourism to resume after years of civil war, Young Pioneer Tours were the first to take you there.
-Now that life is returning to relative normal again and travel is back on the cards, we’re excited to continue taking you to Syria, a country that we fell in love with and know like that backs of our hands.
-That’s why for many reasons we know this country better than any other company, hence why our itineraries are more unique.
+As soon as it became possible in 2017 for tourism to resume after years of civil war, Young Pioneer Tours were the first to take you there.
+Now with the overthrow of the Assad government and travel back on the cards, we’re excited to continue taking you to Syria, a country that we fell in love with and know like the backs of our hands.

-From Beirut we’ll drive two hours to Damascus, the capital of Syria.
-Travelling in Syria is truly a surreal experience, on one hand you’ll get to experience the famous cosmopolitan nightlife that has returned to the capital where the streets are lined with bars, cafes, young locals smoking shishas and drinking cocktails, and then on the other hand we see the truly harrowing effects of full scale war – destroyed hospitals, schools and houses.
+From Beirut, we’ll drive to Damascus, the capital of Syria.
+Traveling in Syria is truly a surreal experience.
+On one hand, you’ll get to experience the famous cosmopolitan nightlife that has returned to the capital where the streets are lined with bars, cafes, young locals smoking shishas and drinking coffee, and on the other hand you’ll see the truly harrowing effects of full scale war: destroyed hospitals, schools and houses.

-From Damascus we’ll then make our way to Aleppo, once the pearl in the Middle East, going via the Christian town of Maaloula, with it historic churches now largely restored after their destruction by Islamist militants.
-On the journey to Aleppo you will witness the destruction the occurred in Syria throughout the journey, with it being particularly paramount in the city itself.
+From Damascus, we’ll make our way to Aleppo, once the pearl of the Middle East.
+On the way, we’ll stop at the Christian town of Maaloula, with it historic churches now largely restored after their destruction by Islamist militants.
+On the journey to Aleppo you will witness the destruction that occurred in Syria throughout the war, with it being particularly paramount in the city itself.

-During our stay in Aleppo you will explore many sites other travel groups cannot visit, as well more obvious ones such as the Presidential Park and the Aleppo Soap factory – the oldest company in the world.
+During our stay in Aleppo, you will explore sites other travel groups cannot visit, as well more obvious ones such as the Revolutionary Park and the Aleppo Soap factory – the oldest company in the world.

 Morning